-- c) Terminate R2CH.EXE and overwrite the old R2CH.EXE in MyPath\ RPG-HATPRO with the new version. - d) Execute R2CH.EXE to start the new host version and reconnect to the radiometer with
+- b) Boot the R-PC to make the new 2CH.EXE the running version.
+You can do this by entering the Manual Control Menu () and selecting the "Radiometer System" tag.
+Click Reset Radiometer PC and confirm the command with YES.
+Wait for about 2 minutes to give the boot process time enough to finish. - c) Terminate R2CH.EXE and overwrite the old R2CH.EXE in MyPath\ RPG-HATPRO with the new version. - d) Execute R2CH.EXE to start the new H-PC version and reconnect to the radiometer with

 The software upgrade is finished.
-You can confirm the successful upgrade by reading the software version numbers of both, the embedded radiometer PC (see main window radiometer status display) and the host PC (see main window caption).
+You can confirm the successful upgrade by reading the software version numbers of both, the embedded R-PC (see main window radiometer status display) and the H-PC (see main window caption).